Lepovirta/lepo/content/posts/2020-05-12-why-do-companies-centralize-git.md

 In Git, you can create changes to the repository offline, and publish them in various ways:

-  - Use a popular provider like GitHub, Gitlab, or Bitbucket.
+  - Use a popular provider like GitHub, GitLab, or Bitbucket.
-  - Host your own Git service using a tool like Gogs, gitea, gitlist, GitWeb, or Gitlab.
+  - Host your own Git service using a tool like Gogs, gitea, gitlist, GitWeb, or GitLab.
   - Share the repo as a directory sitting on a computer via SSH or HTTPS.
   - Copy the Git directory to a USB drive and throw it around between your pals.